wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedJavaAndroid.md

 Develop a basic Android application that uses Bing Speech Recognition API to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
 Using the client library allows for real-time streaming, which means that at the same time your client application sends audio to the service, it simultaneously and asynchronously receives partial recognition results back.

-The article uses a sample application to demonstrate how to use the Bing Speech Recognition API Client Library for Android to develop speech to text applications in Java for Android devices.
+This article uses a sample application to demonstrate how to use the Bing Speech Recognition API Client Library for Android to develop speech to text applications in Java for Android devices.

 ### Table of Contents
 * [Prerequisites](#Prerequisites)